Career & Leadership Programs

 1: Participant, 2: Peer Leader, 3: Peer Leader, Introduction to Business Council, 4: Peer Leader, Introduction to Business Council

-Eight-week, one-credit hour seminar course for transfer students designed to assist with your transition to the University of Florida and the Heavener School of Business.
-Benefits of seminar: create a powerhouse resume that reflects your qualifications and skills, identify strengths and interests and match these to a chosen career path, build professional relationships and networks, assess your interviewing strengths and weaknesses, and get familiar with academic requirements so that you graduate on time.
+This 16 week, two-credit hour course is designed for first semester transfer students and is designed to assist you with your transition to the University of Florida and the Heavener School of Business.
+Course objectives include: creating a powerhouse resume that reflects your qualifications and skills, identifying strengths and interests and match these to a chosen career path, building professional relationships and networks, assessing your interviewing strengths and weaknesses, and getting familiar with academic requirements so that you graduate on time.
 Course counts towards elective credit hours required to graduate.

 T: Participant, TA